pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 - Credentials for your DockerHub account in order to access the required Docker images.

-- Access your GCP SQL database.
+- Access your GCP PostgreSQL database.

 - Install the version of Pega Platform that you built into your Docker installation image.